scarothers/truth-trailers/philomena.md

-0:10	Martin Sixsmith really was a correspondent for the BBC, based in Russia, the U.S., Belgium and Poland.
+0:09	Martin Sixsmith worked  the BBC until 1997.

-He left the network in 1997 to work for newly elected Tony Blair.
+0:11	He left to work for Tony Blair,

-0:13	Sixsmith resigned from the Blair administration after someone leaked a comment he made.
+0:13	But resigned after someone leaked a comment he made about 9/11:

-In an email about 9/11, he’d said: “Today is a good day to bury bad news.”
+“Today is a good day to bury bad news.”

-0:20	 In the film, Philomena’s daughter tips Sixsmith off about Philomena’s story.
+0:20	 In the film, Philomena Lee’s daughter tips Sixsmith on the story.

 In reality, it was another guest at the party.

-0:36	Philomena hadn’t discussed her secret with anyone in 50 years.

-0:47 	Philomena’s daughter was a financial advisor, not a waitress.

-0:53	Sixsmith indeed used Philomena’s real name in his book about her.
-It is titled “The Lost Child of Philomena Lee.”

-1:02	Philomena gave birth to her son, Anthony, in an Irish convent as an unwed teenager in 1952.
+0:37	Lee gave birth to her son, Anthony, in an Irish convent as an unwed teenager in 1952.

-She lived and worked in the convent while the nuns cared for her son, and the children of other unwed young women.

-1:07	Ireland had many convents like this one, referred to as Magdalene Laundries.
-The mothers worked long hours doing menial labor with little access to their children.
+0:47 	Ireland had many of these convents, where mothers worked with little access to their children.
-The last one in Ireland closed in 1996.

-1:15	The Catholic Church advertised these children as “orphans.”
+0:48	The Catholic Church sold and advertised these children as “orphans.”
-Many were adopted by American families in the 1950s and ‘60s.
-The Church charged money for the children, causing scandal for it and the Irish government.

-1:23 	When Philomena’s son Anthony was three years old, he was adopted by an American couple, Doc and Marge Hess.
+0:58	Sixsmith titled his book “The Lost Child of Philomena Lee.”

+1:04	Americans Doc and Marge Hess adopted Anthony when he was 3.

-They renamed him Michael.
-He grew up in St. Louis.
+1:17	They renamed him Michael, and he grew up in St. Louis.

+1:20	Lee never traveled to the U.S. to find her son.

+1:36	Lee told The Washington Post,
+“I was a bit of a dumb cluck in the film.”

 1:29	Philomena and Sixsmith never made a trip to the U.S. together to find her son.
 The majority of their research was done in Ireland.